 “He who asks a question is possibly a fool for a moment; but he who does not ask a question remains a fool forever.” — Chinese proverb

-What if you could increase the likelihood of a behavior by merely asking yourself a question about that behavior?
+What if you could increase the likelihood of a behavior just by asking yourself a question about that behavior?

 A research study aimed to do just that.
 The researchers evaluated two groups of people that received challenging tasks.
 The tasks ranged from going to the gym regularly, to solving difficult mental puzzles.